 All members of the team are asked to select time slots during the week when they are available and to post these times on the staff information page on Moodle.
 Students are then able to make appointments with staff where they can meet to ask questions or discuss matters relating to the programme.
-Appointment sheets are pinned to the notice boards situated outside M409.
+Appointment times are posted weekly on the programme notice board that is sited outside of M409.